The Companion Archetype

-We all have experience with the companion archetype, but some people have it as a ruling force in their life, a major driver in their sacred contract.
+We all have experience with the companion archetype, but some people have it as a ruling force in their life.
 You can be a companion to a friend, a family member, a coworker, or a boss.
 As the companion, you support the other person who is front and center on the main stage.

 Dealing with Comparison

 As the second fiddle, she can discount her contributions to the partnership.
 The companion archetype in the shadow gets caught up comparing herself to the person she assists.
 In the supporting role it is easy for her to think the other person is better than her.
 The companion in the shadow can assume she isn’t as pretty, smart, or creative as the person she supports.